Talking to teens about sex

 - Have sex only with each other

-- Always use a latex condom
+- Use a latex condom correctly and every time

 - Help your daughter feel connected to you.
 Research shows that girls who have at least one supportive parent are more likely to delay having sex.
 Some ways to build connection are showing affection, creating special family times, and being a good listener.